From exotic fruits to craft beers, homegrown chocolate to spectacular seafood, Tropical North Queensland is a food lover’s paradise.

 Start in Cairns with an antipasto tasting platter of salmon green ant gravlax, smoked kangaroo with wild spice and Kakadu plum, an emu wonton dipped in Davidson plum chilli sauce and smoked crocodile accompanied by riberry mayo.
 You’ll find all this and more at Ochre, where chef-owner Craig Squire has been pushing the boundaries of native cuisine for more than 20 years.

 At nearby Salt House, you’ll struggle to take your eyes off stunning mountain, ocean and Trinity Inlet views while enjoying excellent steaks off the custom-built wood-fired grill.
-Seafood lovers should opt for the Australian seafood hot pot with Spencer Gulf black mussels, Gulf prawns and wild barramundi.
+Seafood lovers should opt for the Salt House seafood sharing board for barramundi, Moreton Bay bugs, mussels, tiger prawns and seared scallops.

 For a more casual taste of Cairns, Caffeind on Grafton St has a menu designed around locally available seasonal produce and their own brand of memorable coffee to match.

-Barrier Reef Brewing Co will put a cold amber twist on the region with beers like a Double Shot Coffee Amber, Two Turtles Pale Ale or Arling Amber open.
-Pop in there for late afternoon tastings on Thursday and Fridays.
+Barrier Reef Brewing Co will put a cold amber twist on the region with beers like a Double Shot Coffee Amber, Two Turtles Pale Ale or Arlington Amber open.
+Pop into the taproom and beer garden on Thursday, Friday and Saturday afternoons.

 Wander down Williams Esplanade towards the Palm Cove Jetty for a wide selection of other dining options, or head over to The Bluewater at nearby Trinity Park, where you can dine overlooking the marina.

-Heading north to Port Douglas reveals yet more sophisticated dining with chef Spencer Patrick championing local flavours at Bistro H. Patrick calls the local Mossman Markets his pantry and is a regular shopper for local fruits such as miracle fruit, which after one bite makes everything taste sweet, plus bush citrus, rambutan and mangosteen.
+Heading north to Port Douglas reveals yet more sophisticated dining with chef Spencer Patrick championing local flavours at Harrisons Restaurant.
+Patrick calls the local Mossman Markets his pantry and is a regular shopper for local fruits such as miracle fruit, which after one bite makes everything taste sweet, plus bush citrus, rambutan and mangosteen.

 There’s craft beer here too.
 Named after local characters such as Pitchfork Betty, who used to rule her drinking establishment with a pitchfork and Mrs Watson who perished along with her infant daughter in the 1800s, Hemingway’s Brewery puts both history and pure Mossman Gorge water into every pint.